 Ormat Announces Pricing of Public Offering of Common Stock

-/EIN News/ -- RENO, Nev., March 14, 2023 (GLOBE NEWSWIRE) -- Ormat Technologies, Inc. (NYSE: ORA) (“Ormat”), a leading geothermal, energy storage, solar PV and recovered energy power company, announced today that it has priced its previously announced underwritten public offering of 3,600,000 shares of its common stock.
+RENO, Nev., March 14, 2023 (GLOBE NEWSWIRE) -- Ormat Technologies, Inc. ORA ("Ormat"), a leading geothermal, energy storage, solar PV and recovered energy power company, announced today that it has priced its previously announced underwritten public offering of 3,600,000 shares of its common stock.
 The offering is expected to close on March 16, 2023, subject to the satisfaction of customary closing conditions.

 Ormat has granted the underwriter a 30-day option to purchase up to 540,000 additional shares of its common stock.